 After one hour, flour your hands, remove the dough from the bowl, and roll the dough into the shape of Italian bread.
 Place the dough on a well-floured cutting board and roll to cover in flour.
 Cover with a dish towel and allow to rest for one-half hour to rise again.

 Uncover the bread dough.
 It should be double the size.
 Make 4 or 5 diagonal cuts across the top of the bread with a sharp knife.
 This will help it bake better.

 With a fork, scramble an egg in a mixing bowl.
 Using a pastry brush, brush the bread dough with the egg mixture.

 Sprinkle semolina or corn meal on a Pizza Peel and slide the bread onto the peel then place in oven.
 Bake for 35 to 40 minutes.
 Do not open the oven.

 Which Is Better Wood or Metal Pizza Peel?

 They are both pizza peels but have different purposes.
-A wooden peel is best for transferring bread and pizza to the oven, a metal peel is the better for turning and getting bread and pizza out from the oven.
+A wooden peel is best for transferring bread and pizza to the oven, a metal peel is better for turning and getting bread and pizza out from the oven.

 Baking Stone or Pizza Stone

 The best kitchen tool for baking bread and pizza is a ceramic tile Baking Stone or pizza stone made from natural clay that has been pressed into a dense, flat tile, and kiln fired at extremely high temperatures.
 Similar to a chimney brick, baking stones retain and radiate heat without warping or cracking.
-For best results it is best to place it on the lowest rack in the oven.
+For the best results it is best to place it on the lowest rack in the oven.